helloabunai/Generatr/README.md

     $ generatr [-v/--verbose] [-i/--input <Path to input.xml>] [-o/--output <Desired *.fasta file output>]

 -v enables terminal user feedback.

--i is a path to an XML file containing your desired information, which adheres to the requirements outlined below -o is a path to your desired output *.fasta/*.fa/*.fas file
+-i is a path to an XML file containing your desired information, which adheres to the requirements outlined below.

+-o is a path to your desired output *.fasta/*.fa/*.fas file.

 XML Requirements
 =====